Gargoyle’s Quest 2

 Although it bears a strong resemblance to its predecessor Gargoyle’s Quest 2 is a prequel.
 Firebrand is a young demon in training in the village of Etruria.
 While he is away completing his trial a black light engulfs the demon world, causing havoc.
 As the last remaining warrior it is up to Firebrand to discover the mystery of the black light and save the demon world in the process.

 In terms of structure Gargoyle’s Quest 2 is near identical to the Gameboy game.
 The game has the structure of an RPG, with an overworld, towns, and NPCs to speak to.
 Dungeons, caves and such are done via side scrolling action levels.
 While they are present most of its RPG trappings are slight.
 Vials (currency) are only used to buy extra lives.
-Your stats such as wing strength, max health and leaping ability are increased at set points.
+Your stats such as wing strength, max health and leaping ability increase at set points.
 It is just enough to give the game “depth” while not intruding on the action aspect.
 One aspect that was thankfully cut was the random battles.
 I get what they were going for but the encounter rate was high and they killed the pace.
 There are still demons on the overworld that lead to short encounters but that is it.

 In Closing